irisnet/testnets/nyancat/v0.16/README.md

 | --- | ------------------- | --------------------------------------- | ------ |
 | 7   | Claim testnet rewards | Claim testnet rewards on Mainnet via HTLC | 30     |

+**Note:**

+- Please use your testnet validator's operator account (which account you used to create the testnet validator) to sign the testnet transactions, so that we can verify the task completion.
+- This task is optional for claiming the rewards, you can decide not to do this task, then we can send you the OTHER TASK REWARDS(except HTLC) directly([your signature is required](./reward-claims/README.md#submit-signature))

 This is a special task, it can only be done **AFTER** the Mainnet upgrade.
 You will need to do as the following steps:

-**Note:** Please use your testnet validator's operator account (which account you used to create the testnet validator) to sign the testnet transactions, so that we can verify the task completion.

 - [Submit your signature](./reward-claims/README.md#submit-signature)
 - Contact @Yelong in the community, make sure he is online (His time zone is UTC+8)